lf-edge/eden/README.md

    * `setup` --  get all components that are specified in the config and ensure they are ready for startup;
    * `start` -- start all components
    * `stop` -- stop all components;
+   * `clean` -- cleanup EDEN artifacts (images and certificates) for current context.
+If you want to clean artifacts of all contexts, you should to run `clean --current-context=false`;
    * `test` -- run tests;
    * `info` -- displays Info records, accepts regular expression as a filter;
    * `log` -- displays Log records, accepts regular expression as a filter;